By Victoria Walling

 Take the choice of what milk to buy as one example of how privy we can become to having access to an abundance of choices.
 Imagine you walking down aisle 4 where all the milk products are and you’re presented with 88 different brands and options – should you go dairy or plant-based milk?
 Low fat or non-fat?
 1% or 2%?
 Full milk or skim milk?
 Soy milk or almond milk?
 Sweetened or unsweetened?
 Original flavor or chocolate?
 This can get confusing for consumers but can present a great opportunity for brands to further drill down their unique positioning and establish their product differentiation.

-Healthy food and beverage brands need to understand that the paradox of choice is a concern about economics and consumer satisfaction hand in hand.
-Even more so now that everyone has easy access to the internet and social media, brands are bogged down by the endless challenge of cutting through white noise and emerge as the thought of, go-to healthy F&B preference.
+Better-for-you F&B CPG brands need to understand that the paradox of choice is a concern about economics and consumer satisfaction hand in hand.
+Even more so now that everyone has easy access to the internet and social media, brands are bogged down by the endless challenge of cutting through white noise and emerge as the thought of, go-to better-for-you CPG preference.

-How then can healthy food and beverage brands like yours stand out from the shelves and deliver the value right at the buyers’ touchpoints?
+How then can better-for-you F&B CPG brands like yours stand out from the shelves and deliver the value right at the buyers’ touchpoints?

-Battling and Winning Choice Fatigue in the Healthy F&B Industry
+Battling and Winning Choice Fatigue in the better-for-you F&B CPG Industry

 Eliminating options and choices can help reduce everyone’s stress and anxiety in lives.
 I’ve been to many groceries – Whole Foods, Trader Joe’s, Hannaford, Costco, Aldi, and a few more and we go back to the two main challenges evident in today’s society – the consistent presence of similarity and the absence of difference among the products made available to the market.
 How then can brands help consumers battle choice fatigue?

 There are key ways to make sure you differentiate your product from the rest, but that will be discussed more thoroughly in a different article.
-However, there are three tips I can share that will help brands right now as they navigate through their brand development journey in the healthy food and beverage industry.
+However, there are three tips I can share that will help brands right now as they navigate through their brand development journey in the better-for-you F&B CPG industry.

 Tip 1 – Know Your Product Offering.
 Is it original?
 Is it compelling enough for consumers to choose it over competing brands?
 Find an angle that nobody has taken before, develop that image and voice that are distinctly your own.
 Highlight what you offer and the key benefits your audience can get.
 Let’s put a bit more context into this.